Staff – Health & Medicine Policy Research Group

 Contact Ann Duffy

-Angela Eastlund, Senior Workforce Policy Analyst
+Angela Eastlund, Workforce Initiatives Manager

-Angela joined Health & Medicine in 2020, and her work as Workforce Policy Analyst supports Health & Medicine's longstanding commitment to advancing the community health worker workforce in Illinois.
+Angela joined Health & Medicine in 2020, and her work as Workforce Initiatives Manager supports Health & Medicine's longstanding commitment to advancing the community health worker workforce in Illinois.
 In 2019, she earned a master’s degree in Anthropology and Community and Economic Development from Illinois State University and completed a professional practice fellowship focused on anti-hunger and workforce development policy advocacy.
 Additional prior experience includes coordinating former First Lady Michelle Obama’s “Let’s Move!
 Outside” initiative in Omaha, Nebraska and conducting medical anthropology research studies on mosquito-borne illnesses in Mexico.
 Angela is motivated by the power of community engagement to identify the intersections of social, cultural, and economic well-being and to push the needle forward on health equity.
 In her free time, Angela enjoys exploring Chicago and learning its history, reading mystery/thriller novels, and spending time with friends and family.

 Contact Angela Eastlund

-Contact Ronisha Edwards-Elliot
+Contact Ronisha Edwards-Elliott

 Wesley Epplin, Policy Director